KenHarlbar/alx-higher_level_programming/0x06-python-classes/README.md

 2. 2-square.py - Write a class Square that defines a square by size

 3. 3-square.py - Write a class Square that defines a square by size

+4. 4-square.py - Write a class Square that defines a square by size